ansys/pyaedt/doc/source/Resources/User_Guide.rst

 Modeler
 ~~~~~~~
-Object-oriented programming is used to create and manage objects in the AEDT 3D and 2D Modelers.
+In the AEDT 3D and 2D Modelers, object-oriented programming is used to create and manage objects.
-You can create an object and change properties using getters and setters.
+You can use getters and setters to create an object and change its properties:

 .. code:: python